From humble beginnings…

 - The employment rates for DCU Access graduates is 96% with 85% of Access graduates employed in an area directly related to their degree.

-- Between 8,000 to 10,000 primary and secondary school students in the North Dublin Region, partake in Access DCU initiatives yearly.
+- 10,000 primary and secondary school students in the North Dublin Region, partake in Access DCU initiatives yearly.

 Journalism student Hannah Kelly describes how DCU’s Access programme helped her.